oracle/opengrok/docker/README.md

 `/opengrok/src` | source root - input data
 `/scripts` | startup script and top level configuration.
 Do not override unless debugging.

+At startup, the container generates an internal bearer token for OpenGrok web application REST API calls using the operating system's cryptographic random source.
+The token is not user configurable and is stored only in private files under `/opengrok/etc` that are used by the startup, synchronization, and indexer tooling.
+This is separate from the `REST_TOKEN` variable below, which protects only the small `/reindex` trigger endpoint exposed by the container startup program.

 ## Environment Variables

 | Docker Environment Var. | Default value | Description |